Vee-del/Vee-del/README.md

 - 👋 Hi, My name is Achessa
 -  Cybersecurity specialist and Software Developer.
-- Certified in Digital Forensic and Threat Intelligence.
+- Certified in Digital Forensics and Threat Intelligence.
 - Looking to collaborate on Software Development and Cysec projects.
 - Reachable through email @Winnie.vanessa32@gmail.com